Preparation for 2022 is well underway with Hull FC pre-season training ongoing.

 Chris Satae – The big prop was nothing short of outstanding all year.
 Could be even better with Kane Evans and a fit again Taylor to go with him.

 Kane Evans – Massive bloke with personality, aggression, and some interesting vocabulary wrote onto his wrist strapping.
 He’s exactly what Hull need and at well over 100 NRL games, he’s got plenty of experience too.

 Brad Fash – Deserved his new deal and he also deserves some respite.
 Shouldn’t have as much responsibility next year which is a good thing.

 Jack Brown – Shame his season ended with a shoulder injury as he’s got bags of potential.
-Still young and got plenty of time.
+Still young with plenty of time on his side.